-Oyster harvesting at Mersea [Picture courtesy of Mersea Museum]
+Oyster harvesting at Mersea.
+Image: Mersea Museum

 'Overfishing had been a massive problem and that reduced the ability of the reefs to survive contemporary stresses,' says Tom Cameron of the University of Essex, an ecologist collaborating with ENORI.
 'It's a case of multiple stresses swirling together over time.'
-One such stress was introduced during the 1980s - the antifouling paint tributyltin, which leached from the underside of boats and poisoned the nearby aquatic life.
+One such stress was introduced during the 1980s - the anti-fouling paint tributyltin, which leached from the underside of boats and poisoned the nearby aquatic life.